Chapter 2 · System Design Fundamentals

 DAU 5 M × actions / day 20 ÷ seconds / day 86,400 = avg QPS ~1,160 / s ×3 peak ~3.5k/s

-Plan for 2× growth
+Plan for double

-Carry both numbers
+Carry both numbers to the end

 Storage — four multipliers Slide 7